Infinite Games and Ramsey Properties of $F_\sigma$ Ideals: Abstract

 \section{Abstract}

-In this work we study some combinatorial properties of Borel (or co-analytic) ideals on countable sets.
-We shall extend the theorem 4.18 presented in \cite{articulomaicol}, and also we will find an $F_\sigma$ tall ideal in which the player $II$ has a winning stratagy in the \emph{Cut and Choose Game} which was a question of J. Zapletal.
-In the second section some Ramsey properties of ideals are presented, for example it was known that the random graph ideal is critical for the Ramsey property (for subsets of size two and colorings with two colors) and we construct a critical ideal for every Ramsey property.
-The third section contains some comments of the Solecki ideal and finally in the forth section it is found an $F_\sigma$ tall $K$-uniform ideal not equivalent with $\mathcal{ ED }_{fin}$ (question 5.11, \cite{michaeldiagrama} due to Michael Hrušák).
+In this work, we investigate various combinatorial properties of Borel ideals on countable sets.
+We extend a theorem presented in \cite{articulomaicol} and identify an $F_\sigma$ tall ideal in which player II has a winning strategy in the Cut and Choose Game, thereby addressing a question posed by J. Zapletal.
+Additionally, we explore the Ramsey properties of ideals, demonstrating that the random graph ideal is critical for the Ramsey property when considering more than two colors.
+The previously known result for two colors is extended to any finite number of colors.
+Furthermore, we comment on the Solecki ideal and identify an $F_\sigma$ tall $K$-uniform ideal that is not equivalent to $\mathcal{ED}_{\text{fin}}$, thereby addressing a question from Michael Hrušák's work \cite{michaeldiagrama}.